replete/biscuitman/README.md

 This isn't a problem for testing the UI, but is a problem for the tests running headless browsers.
 To fix this:
 - Install `mkcert` ([Installation instructions](https://github.com/FiloSottile/mkcert#installation)) and then run:
 - run `npm run makecerts`, to create `server.crt` and `server.key` for browserSync
+- if you're using another solution for local SSL certs, generate `server.crt` and `server.key` manually and place them in the root

 Visiting `https://localhost:3000` should now work without warnings.

 ### Building
-`npm run build` - creates project distributes.
+`npm run build` - creates project distributes via `run.js` a custom build script requiring `Node v20`
-- Build script `run.js` built with Node 20

 ### Tests
 Jest is set up with puppeteer to run some integration tests.
 We're using `@swc/jest`'s rust implementation of jest to speed things up.
 This is only chromium for now, but at some point it would be good to implement browserStack selenium tests to automate browser compatibility checks.